nathan-collins/lotto-selection/README.md

 Time spent on exercise and test 5 hours

-> Other things I would of liked to add to the test
+> Other things I would of liked to add to the application

 - Implementation to other games so multiple games could be displays at once.
 - Added more test to gain more confidence in the application.